 Carogna is a special dual-sided adhesive tape that at least in concept, is somewhat similar to the tubular tape that Tufo has offered for years.
 You simply apply one side of the tape to a clean rim, peel off a small tab of backing, mount the tire and pump it up slightly.

-Once you’re satisfied with the position of the tyre on the rim, you simply remove the backing stripe by pulling on that tab, pump up the tyre to fully compress the glue, and then wait a few hours for the glue to cure.
+Once you’re satisfied with the position of the tire on the rim, you simply remove the backing stripe by pulling on that tab, pump up the tire to fully compress the glue, and then wait a few hours for the glue to cure.

-Carogna tape uses a thin adhesive layer on the rim side but a thicker layer on the tyre side to help fill in any gaps for a more secure bond
+Carogna tape uses a thin adhesive layer on the rim side but a thicker layer on the tire side to help fill in any gaps for a more secure bond

 “Tufo tape is thicker in the center and thinner on the sides, and it’s quite stiff,” he told BikeRadar at the Taipei Cycle Show.
 “It only relies on the adhesive to keep the tubular there.
 My concept is different.
 On the rim side is a semi-structural glue that bonds to the rim surface.
 It’s very hard to remove – but you can remove it, and the glue will stay with the tape.”

-Effetto Mariposa claims that Carogna tape removes intact, leaving a clean rim surface that will readily accept another tyre
+Effetto Mariposa claims that Carogna tape removes intact, leaving a clean rim surface that will readily accept another tire

 “On the tubular side, there is a 1mm thick mass of glue that has been developed for underwater applications.
 When you inflate the tubular, the glue squeezes so it provides an optimal adhesive surface covering.
 It gets to 90 percent of its maximum adhesion after eight hours.”